devopsacademyau/academy/classes/03class/exercises/c03-docker04/frdvo/README.md

 - Command and it's output showing that there is no image or container on your local.
 Use only TEXT for the command output, don't include images (JPEG, PNG, etc):
 ```
-$ docker images ls --all
+$ docker image ls --all
 REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE
 fer@ping:~$
 ```